Question & Answer

 What are my rights to request acceleration?

 Gifted education policies vary by state.
 For example, some states allow early entrance to kindergarten and others don’t.
-You can find out your state’s policies on acceleration through IRPA's state policy page.
+You can find out your state’s policies on acceleration through the Acceleration Institute's state policy page.
 You can find more information about state policies on gifted education in general at the Davidson Institute's state policy page and NAGC's state policy page.

 What might happen if we keep students who appear ready for acceleration at their current grade level?